Aigeec/-mandrill-webhook-mail-forwarder/README.md

 mandrill-webhook-mail-forwarder
 =========

-Node Module to send a mandrill formatted event to a specified email account via Mandrill
+A express compatible middleware Node Module to send a list mandrill formatted events to a specified email account via Mandrill.

 ## Installation
 ```bash